SenseiBao/MobTalkerSDK/README.md

 - Somewhat Organized Codebase
 - Extensible By Design, just yoink and extend.
 - ~~A Terminal VN Engine "That Just Works" written by Claude!~~
 - Everything is written by human.
-AI Coding Attempts have been tried and is immortalized somewhere in the history.
+AI Coding Attempts have been tried and fail spectacularly and is immortalized somewhere in the commit history.
 Do not use AI.
 Believe in yourself.
 Whatever messs you cook up is always better than the sophisticated BS an AI can cook up.
-I learned this the hard way
+I learned this the hard way.

 (No, I am not a good programmer if you're wondering)